Atsuhiro Miura

 Atsuhiro Miura (三浦 淳寛, Miura Atsuhiro) is a former Japanese football player.
 He played for Japan national team.

-He is not related to fellow footballer and who is also from Japan Kazuyoshi Miura.
+He is not related to fellow footballer Kazuyoshi Miura.

 Club career

 Miura was born in Oita on 24 July 1974.
 After dropped out from Aoyama Gakuin University, he joined Yokohama Flügels in 1994.
 He became a regular player in 1995 and he mainly played as left midfielder.
 The club won the champions at 1994–95 Asian Cup Winners' Cup.
 In 1998, the club won Emperor's Cup.
 However the club was disbanded end of 1998 season due to financial strain, he moved to Yokohama F. Marinos.
 He moved to Tokyo Verdy in 2001.
 However his opportunity to play decreased behind Takahito Soma while Miura was away from the club for Japan national team.
 He moved to Vissel Kobe in 2005.
 Although he served as captain, his opportunity to play decreased in 2007.
 In August 2007, he moved to Yokohama FC was founded by Yokohama Flügels supporters.
 He retired end of 2010 season.